1.3G or 1.4G Fireworks?

 So a 1.3G firework in pyromesh would have 1.4G on the outer box since, whilst it is in the mesh, this is its classification and it can be treated as a 1.4G firework for the purposes of transport and storage.

 Some retailers then promote a mix of 1.4G and 1.3G fireworks although all of their 1.3G fireworks might be in pyromesh and are technically 1.4G.
 In that case the emphasis on 1.3G is a sales thing to highlight the bigger performing items.

 Some retailers who sell 1.3G do so with fireworks which are not pyromeshed and therefore are classified, and treated as, 1.3G fireworks.

 And some retailers have a mix of both.

 If you’re walking into a fireworks shop on November 5th and buying fireworks to let off that night, then the classification doesn’t really matter and you should base your buying choices on the retailer’s video clips and descriptions.
 You’ll know, from the above, that 1.3G items (whether pyromeshed or not) could be more powerful especially with rockets.

 One thing that is important: Pyromesh can be a pain to remove, so allow yourself plenty of time.
-Our article That Pesky Pyromesh has some useful advice on removing it.
+My article That Pesky Pyromesh has some useful advice on removing it.